 92150.
-No state funds under the control of an officer or employee of the University of California shall ever be used for membership or for any participation involving a financial payment or contribution, on behalf of the university, or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code.
+No state funds under the control of an officer or employee of the University of California shall ever be used for membership or for any participation involving a financial payment or contribution, on behalf of the university, or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in Section 11135 of the Government Code.
 This section does not apply to any public funds which have been paid to an individual employee or officer of the university as salary, or to any funds which are used directly or indirectly for the benefit of student organizations.